Sex and aging: a guide for men

 Consider your partner

 You may not be the only one for whom sex is changing.
 If your partner is around the same age as you, their body is also going through changes that may affect sex.
-For example, a woman who has experienced menopause can have less vaginal lubrication and pain with intercourse, and that affects both partners, says Belsante.
+For example, a woman who has experienced menopause can have less vaginal lubrication and may have pain with intercourse.
+That can affect both partners, says Belsante.

 As men age, it may take longer for them to achieve an erection.
 Combined with what your partner may be experiencing, it might be a good idea to take it slow and spend plenty of time on foreplay.